Contact Dr. Moncrief at firstname.lastname@example.org.

 - Postdoctoral Research Associate, Department of Anatomy & Cell Biology, Wayne State University School of Medicine

-- Biogeography and population genetics of mammals on the Virginia barrier islands
+- Biogeography, ecology, and population genetics of mammals on the Virginia barrier islands

 - Ecology and evolution of eastern fox squirrels and eastern gray squirrels